 Small cars, or superminis as they are often called, are extremely popular in Britain.
 What’s great about them is that for many they provide all that’s required for happy motoring at a reasonable price.
-They can be very cheap to buy and run, and some are even very fun to drive as well.
+Not only are they cheap to buy and run, but some are even very fun to drive as well.

 Ford Fiesta – top pick

 Still going strong after over 35 years on the market, the Ford Fiesta is the perennial supermini and one of the best small cars around.

 A key strength of the Fiesta is its exceptional range of petrol and diesel engines.
 Particular standouts are the 94bhp 1.6-litre ECOnetic diesel and the 1.0-litre EcoBoost petrol, which both emit under 100g/km in CO2, meaning free road tax.

 The EcoBoost engine can produce 99bhp or 123bhp, which is incredible for such a small unit.
 All-in-all, the Fiesta can’t be rivalled when it comes to the quality of the driving experience.